iadvize/php-convention/README.md

 );
 ```

-  - When you pass an array as the only parameter, the array brackets should be on the same lines as the method parenthesis.
+  - When you pass an array as the only argument, the array brackets should be on the same lines as the method parenthesis.

 ```php
 // bad